demisto/content/Packs/ShiftLeft/Integrations/shiftleft/README.md

 Integrate ShiftLeft CORE code analysis platform with Cortex XSOAR.
-This integration was integrated and tested with v4 api of ShiftLeft CORE
+This integration was integrated and tested with v4 api of ShiftLeft CORE.

 ## Configure ShiftLeft CORE on Cortex XSOAR